A Kernel Two-sample Test for Dynamical Systems: Introduction

+The kernel two-sample test approximates a metric on the space of probability distributions, the maximum mean discrepancy (MMD), through kernel-based techniques.
+Due to its powerful theoretical properties and versatile applicability, kernel two-sample testing is a prominent method in the machine learning community~\citep{long2017deep, tolstikhin2018wasserstein, muandet2017kernel, scholkopf2001learning}.
 While we can exploit parts of existing kernel-based results, and especially their theoretical guarantees, the extension to comparing dynamical systems is not straightforward.
 This is mainly because kernel two-sample testing was initially developed for independent and identically distributed (i.i.d.) random variables~\citep{gretton2012kernel}.
-The test approximates a metric on the space of probability distributions (the maximum mean discrepancy (MMD)) through kernel-based techniques.
-Due to its powerful theoretical properties and versatile applicability, kernel-two sample testing is a well established and prominent method in the machine learning community~\citep{long2017deep, tolstikhin2018wasserstein, muandet2017kernel, scholkopf2001learning}.
-The i.i.d.\ assumption in the test is critical, but it is violated by the very nature of dynamical systems: through the dynamics samples at time $t$ are coupled to previous and future samples.
+The i.i.d.\ assumption in the test is critical, but it is violated by the very nature of dynamical systems: through the dynamics, samples are coupled to past samples.
 To address this issue, we introduce a novel notion of mixing that considers the dependence of data through time with respect to the MMD.
 Intuitively, mixing reveals how fast autocorrelations decay and, thus, how long we need to wait in-between samples for data to be (approximately) independent.
-Our new mixing notion can be efficiently estimated from data and is particularly synergistic with kernel two-sample tests since both measure distances of probability distributions with respect to the same metric -- the MMD.
-By estimating the decay of dependency and embedding this into well-established algorithms, we obtain a powerful test for comparing dynamical systems.
+Our new mixing notion can be efficiently estimated from data and is particularly synergistic with kernel two-sample tests since both measure distances of probability distributions with respect to the same metric---the MMD.
+By estimating the decay of dependency and embedding it into well-established algorithms, we obtain a powerful test for comparing dynamical systems.